JohnHeitmann/rfcs/text/1619-relative-links.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-I have fully implemented the proposed solution and it works well.
-All open questions should be covered in Alternatives and Drawbacks.
+I have fully implemented the proposed solution and it works well, so all open questions are about design and are already covered in Alternatives and Drawbacks.

 [commonmark-plugin]: https://talk.commonmark.org/t/generic-directives-plugins-syntax